myst-lang/myst/README.md

 So far, Myst has been a personal project, but I have no intention of keeping it that way!
 If you have an idea or find a bug, [file an issue for it!](https://github.com/myst-lang/myst/issues/new) If you just want to get involved in the community, [join our Discord server!](https://discord.gg/8FtMeac) Any and all help is appreciated, even if that just means trying out the language for a day.

+When I can, I try to label issues with [`help wanted`](https://github.com/myst-lang/myst/labels/help%20wanted) or [`good first issue`](https://github.com/myst-lang/myst/labels/good%20first%20issue). [`help wanted`](https://github.com/myst-lang/myst/labels/help%20wanted) is for issues that I'd _really_ like external input on, while [`good first issue`](https://github.com/myst-lang/myst/labels/good%20first%20issue) is for issues that can be implemented without too much knowledge of how the lexer/parser/interpreter works.
+On these issues, I try to explain as much as possible about what the solution looks like, including files that will need editing and/or methods that need implementing/changing.
+I hope that helps!

+If you'd like to tackle something, but don't know where to start, _please_ let me know!
+I'd love to help you get involved, so feel free to ask in the [discord server](https://discord.gg/8FtMeac) or message me directly (faulty#7958 on discord, or email also works) and I'll do my best to get you up and running.

 # Contributing